Life with an Alaskan Malamute

 Do yourself the favor of grooming your malamute every 2.day. the sooner the coat comes of, the sooner the new coat will grow back.
 This will decrease the amount of hair inside the house.

-Your new best friend will be your vacuum cleaner for a while - may we recommend a Dyson...
+Your new best friend will be your vacuum cleaner for a while - we recommend any model without a bag ...

 The Malamute - for beginners or experienced?